Welcome! The Lord be with you.

 For those coming from other Christian denominations and are already baptized, we want to ensure in these days that such were baptized with water in the name of the Father and of the Son and of the Holy Spirit.
 For those baptized with water in the name of the Father and of the Son and of the Holy Spirit, there is no need for another baptism and it would be wrong to have another one.
 Those baptized among Mormons or Jehovah’s Witnesses or Oneness Pentecostals will need to be baptized again, so to speak, though in such cases those baptisms were not properly Scriptural, as those religious belief systems do not confess the Trinity.

 + YOUTH CATECHESIS – Baptized youths at Trinity go through Catechism Class (“confirmation”).
-A minimum of two years of intensive instruction are required at Trinity prior to going through the rite of confirmation.
+A minimum of three years of intensive instruction are required at Trinity prior to going through the rite of confirmation.
+Youth catechism class is for youth whose families are already attending Divine Service regularly.
 Catechism class involves classroom discussion, study, memorization of the Catechism and Scripture passages, learning about the Divine Service, and regular church attendance.